surajsanchit/astonish-gracious-a/README.md

 - ???
 - profit.
 ---
+## Docker:
+### locally
+- switch to the 'dockerize' branch
+- run `docker build -t astonish-gracious .`
+- run `docker run -p 3000:3000 astonish-gracious`
+- point your browser to `localhost:3000`
+### from docker
+- run `docker run cjehmke/astonish-gracious`
+- point your browser to `localhost:3000`
+---

 ## Some A's for your Q's:
+*Q: Why is there a dockerize branch?
+You have it on the docker repo..*\
+Because I have never used docker and am not hundy on the conventions on having the Dockerfile in github ¯\_(ツ)_/¯

 *Q: What's with the god-awful colour scheme*\
 A: I am not a designer :D, but I did put some thought into this (https://www.color-hex.com/color-palette/9)